 This is the best way to do this on scale at short notice - the only company in Kenya, Farmland Aviation, who can currently do this on a large industrial scale can be found here. https://www.youtube.com/watch?v=kOWM_7kXWpg - they can spread up to 2 tons of seedballs per hour over tens of thousands of acres.

 |Aerial seeding trial in the Mau Narok Forest - https://youtu.be/yG0toHGNJhY?t=20|

 Unmanned Aerial Vehicles

-Current day low-cost UAV's lack of payload capacity and range, limits them for most aerial seeding applications.
-Currently they seem to be best applied for be use in mapping and monitoring forests.
+Current day low-cost UAV's that are available to the general public lack of payload capacity and range which limits them for most aerial seeding applications.
+Currently they seem to be best applied for use in mapping and monitoring forests.

 Quite possible one of the best methods we have seen so far of adding tree seed distribution to existing flight plans would definitely have to be at Borana Kenya, they sometimes throw out seeds as they take tourists on some of the most interesting adventure safari's in Kenya.

 |On the first proof of concept flight were able to carry about 2kgs (1,000+ acacia seedballs) on this first tandem trial.|

 |The Sky is the Limit for Tree Planting!|